SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 ⟮＿A cleft sentence＿⟯ typically puts ⟮＿the constituent＿ now in ＿the main clause＿⟯ into ⟮＿focus＿⟯.
 Syntax of ⟮＿cleft sentences＿⟯ in english: ⟮it⟯ + ⟮conjugated form of to be⟯ + ⟮X⟯ + ⟮＿subordinate clause＿⟯

+## complementization

+»⟮Complementizer⟯« is ⟮ambigous between⟯ ⟮＿complementizer (traditional definition)＿⟯ and ⟮＿complementizer (wide)＿⟯.
+⟮＿Complementizer＿⟯ is ⟮a POS⟯ and thus gives ⟮rise to its own phrase, CP⟯.
+[»⟮CP⟯« ⟮[C]⟯ ⟮[IP]⟯]

+### narrow

+»⟮a complementizer (traditional definition)⟯« is a head that ⟮transforms a clause into ＿a complement clause＿⟯.
+^however, complementizers aren't always necessary for that (or we assume they are unpronounced in those cases)

+### broad

+»⟮A complementizer (wide)⟯« is a head that ⟮relates⟯ ⟮＿its clause＿⟯ ⟮c_-;to a larger context (the sentence or the discourse)⟯.
+Under ⟮＿complementizer (wide)＿⟯, ⟮many⟯ ⟮＿subordinate clauses＿⟯ and ⟮c-;all⟯ ⟮＿interrogative clauses＿⟯ are ⟮typically analyzed as CPs⟯.
+There are some arguments that ⟮all ＿clauses＿⟯ are ⟮in fact CPs⟯.

 # connection

 ⟮＿Syntactic connection＿⟯ (rare term) is ⟮combining two or more⟯ ⟮separate ＿constituents＿⟯.